Egor1o/OFC/README.md

 # Otaniemi Fight Club landing page

+## Production environments

+The website is available at <a href="https://classy-fairy-d41d66.netlify.app/english/" target="_blank">https://classy-fairy-d41d66.netlify.app/english/</a>

+The Strapi CMS admin panel is available at <a href="https://informed-idea-cad3b2a8dd.strapiapp.com/admin " target="_blank">https://informed-idea-cad3b2a8dd.strapiapp.com/admin</a>

 ## Running the app in Docker

-Create the required `.env` files at the root of the project, in the `strapi`folder and in the `frontend` folder.
+Create the required `.env` files at the root of the project, in the `cms`folder and in the `frontend` folder.

 Make sure you have Docker Compose installed and run